 Cut the bananas in half crosswise, and then cut each piece in half lengthwise.

-Serve with caramel or chocolate sauce, ice cream or fresh berries.
+Slice in half on the diagonal, and serve with caramel or chocolate sauce, ice cream, or fresh berries.

 Notes and Instructions